James Dyson Award

 WANTED: PROBLEM SOLVERS

-The James Dyson Award 2018 opens for entries on March 27.
+James Dyson is on the hunt for bright minds with fresh ideas across the globe.
 If you have an invention that solves a problem, we want to hear about it.

 What is it?